 The Company maintains two shareholder-approved Company Stock Incentive Plans providing for the grant of equity based incentive compensation to essentially all employees.
-The 1996 Plan authorized grants of up to 1,440,000 shares of common stock over a ten-year period beginning in 1996.
-The term of the 1996 Plan expired in February of 2006.
-During 2005, the 2005 Plan was approved, under which 1,440,000 shares may be granted over a ten-year period beginning in 2005.
+The 1995 Plan authorized grants of up to 1,440,000 shares of common stock over a ten-year period beginning in 1996.
+The term of the 1995 Plan expired in February of 2006.
+The 2005 Plan authorizes grants of up to 1,440,000 shares over a ten-year period beginning in 2005.
 Under both Plans, grants may take the form of stock awards, awards of options to acquire stock, stock appreciation rights, and other forms of equity based compensation.
-Prior to 2007, most awards were granted in the form of options to acquire stock as described more fully below; during 2007, both options to acquire stock and stock awards have been granted.
-Details about the stock grants will follow discussion of the Company's stock option grants.
+Prior to 2007, most awards were granted in the form of options to acquire stock as described more fully below; during 2007, both options to acquire stock and stock awards were granted.
+Details about the stock grants follow the discussion of the Company's stock option grants.